A chronology of continued square roots and other continued compositions, through the year 2016: The Chronology

+In 45 pages, Heymann gives a further recounting of his graphics-oriented work on iterated functions, perhaps for the benefit of the audiences of the State Technical School in Chemnitz\footnote{Now the Technische Universit\"{a}t Chemnitz {Technische Universit\"{a}t Chemnitz}.} (where he was a professor), rather than for mathematicians per se.
+About half of the paper is given to the working of examples of root-finding by iteration, most of them seen in his previous work.

+A valuable inclusion in this paper is Section 6 of Part II, in which Heymann provides authors' names and some citations for previous work involving iteration and successive substitution.
+Regarding the ``geometric interpretation of the iteration process,'' Heymann says, ``[h]ere I could only mention Legendre [\hyperref[Leg1816]{\textsc{Legendre 1816}} ], in whose work on number theory (appendix to the second volume) the iteration method is applied to numerical equations and the analytical process is traced using intersecting curves.
+However, one will find that the geometric aspect recedes considerably in Legendre's work; finer distinctions are entirely absent and probably not intended.''
+Heymann then continues, ``A book by Isenkrahe [\hyperref[Ise1897]{\textsc{Isenkrahe 1897}} ] also includes geometric considerations\ldots.
+To maintain my priority, insofar as it extends to geometric theory, I would therefore like to expressly emphasize that my relevant works were already published in 1894.''

-I have not seen this work.
-Goldziher states that the method of iterated functions was ``applied to the pension problem in the 1880s [in \textsc{G\"{u}nther 1880} {G\"{u}nther, Siegmund}] and after investigations of the process by Netto, Isenkrahe , and Heymann$\,\ldots\,$Heymann [in the work cited here] succeeded in giving the final formula for the practical case."
+\hyperref[Gol1911]{\textsc{Goldziher 1911}} states that the method of iterated functions was ``applied to the pension problem in the 1880s [e.g. in \hyperref[Gun1880]{\textsc{G\"{u}nther 1880}} {Gunther@G\"{u}nther, Siegmund}], and after investigations of the process by Netto , Isenkrahe , and Heymann, Heymann [in the work cited here and in \hyperref[Hey1894a]{\textsc{Heymann 1894a}} ] succeeded in giving the final formula for the practical case.''